 Enforce time limits on sexual misconduct investigations.

-Trained professionals with relevant backgrounds on the Board that hears sexual misconduct cases.
+Bring in trained professionals with relevant backgrounds to hear sexual misconduct cases.

 Currently, any university staff/faculty member who hears a certain amount of non-Title IX OSARP cases and completes an additional training can serve on the Board that adjudicates these sensitive, life-altering cases.
 We believe that sexual misconduct charges should be handled by individuals with professional backgrounds in relevant fields such as psychology specializing in trauma or criminal/civil law, who also complete the additional training for hearing Title IX cases in OSARP.
 Decisions must be made by qualified, trauma-informed individuals who fully understand what constitutes sexual misconduct and how such violations impact survivors and their communities.
 There is no amount of training that could make university staff as equipped to hear these cases as a mix of attorneys and experts on sexual violence.

 Continue providing all Title IX protective measures regardless of OSARP decision.